abaletinskikh/simple_telegram_bot_with_plugins/README.md

 # simple_telegram_bot_with_plugins
-Simple telegrams here extensible plug-ins
+Simple telegram bot with extensible plug-ins

+_For example in the plugin directory is the plugin echo_